Float News

 March 14, 2023

-March 2023 Update: Managers in Float can now easily monitor budgets and control spending with access to Reporting.
+April 2024 Update: Both Spenders and Managers in Float can now also easily monitor budgets and control spending with access to Reporting.

 Managing company finances is challenging, especially when it comes to tracking expenses and understanding where money is being spent.